sakuli/sakuli.github.io/content/docs/enterprise/icinga.md

 {{</highlight>}}

 {{<alert>}}
-Installation of any enterprise feature requires a proper setup of the license information.
-You find further information in the [enterpise section](/docs/enterprise#using-licences-information)
+Installation of any enterprise feature requires a proper setup of your license information.
+You can find further information in the [**enterprise section**](/docs/enterprise#using-licences-information).
 {{</alert>}}

 ## Enable the Icinga2 API